rollkit/rollkit/node/full_node.md

 ## Details

+### Full Node
 A Full Node is initialized inside the Cosmos SDK start script along with the node configuration, a private key to use in the P2P client, a private key for signing blocks as a block proposer, a client creator, a genesis document, and a logger.
 It uses them to initialize the components described above.
 The components TxIndexer, BlockIndexer, and IndexerService exist to ensure cometBFT compatibility since they are needed for most of the RPC calls from the `SignClient` interface from cometBFT.

+ Note that unlike a light node which only syncs and stores block headers seen on the P2P layer, the full node also syncs and stores full blocks seen on both the P2P network and the DA layer.
+Full blocks contain all the transactions published as part of the block.

 ## Message Structure/Communication Format